Uploaded by Ben SEND US YOUR BEST FIXES!

 Work with small sausages of Sugru at a time.
 Press it into the rim at the base of the mug.

 We've done a bit of colour mixing here to get this shade of orange.
 If you want to try it yourself then be sure to check out the page: How to mix Sugru to make custom colours.

 Rub the Sugru into the mug.
 Keep it thicker on the bottom and thinner on the sides as the bottom is for heatproofing, and the sides are just for aesthetics.
 Rub the Sugru just over the masking tape.

 Rub gently with soapy water to get a super smooth finish.

 To get a level base put some soapy water on a smooth surface, flip the base over and lightly slide around in the water.

-Flip the mug back over and leave to cure overnight.
+Flip the mug back over and leave to set for 12-24 hours.

 Next, simply make your morning cuppa and enjoy your newly perfected mug!